-We, at LCU, are pleased to continue to meet and exceed our strategic objectives in 2021.
-We were able to generate a profit before patronage of \$1,007,095 and grew our assets by 8.78% and equity by 7.84%.
-We continued to build strong relationships by welcoming 132 new members to LCU, granting 308 loans to our members, donating over \$38,000 dollars to worthwhile causes, and being a leader at community events whenever we can.
-We are moving towards a new online banking platform called Xpress which will be ready for our members to use in Summer 2022.
+We, at LCU, are pleased to continue to meet and exceed our strategic objectives in 2022.
+We were able to generate a profit before patronage of \$3,819,647 and grew our assets by 8.51% and leverage by 17.27%.
+We continued to build strong relationships by welcoming 134 new members to LCU, granting 286 loans to our members, donating over \$42,000 dollars to worthwhile causes, and being a leader at community events whenever we can.
+We launched a new online banking platform, called Xpress, in June 2022 and are excited for the new capabilities it will make available to our members.